theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 for my work with [Apertium](https://www.apertium.org/), an open source machine translation platform.
-I've been on Team India for the [14th International Linguistics Olympiad](http://iol14.plo-in.org/) with Aalok as a senior teammate (and I will be on the team for the [15th](http://www.iol2017.ie/) in a few weeks).
-I have been training as a Hindustani classical vocalist for 10 years and have rudimentary tabla and harmonium skills, and I have been receiving an informal education in Western classical music from Mandar.
+I've been on Team India for the [14th International Linguistics Olympiad](http://iol14.plo-in.org/) with Aalok as a senior teammate, and also on the [15th](http://www.iol2017.ie/) where I won an honorable mention.
+I have been training as a
+Hindustani classical vocalist for 10 years and have rudimentary tabla and harmonium skills, and I have been receiving an informal education in Western classical music from Mandar.